ferronsays/mikeferron.com/_posts/projects/2014-03-25-canvas-particles.md

 });
 {% endhighlight %}

 It is much simpler than it looks.
-Apart from the visual options, all an emitter needs is a canvas context and something to call its <code>update(dt)</code> and <code>draw()</code> methods.
+Apart from the visual options, all an emitter needs is a canvas context and something to call its <code>update(dt)</code> and <code>draw(context)</code>&nbsp;methods.

 ### Demo ###
-Check out the [fullscreen editor demo][particles-full] to design unique emitters.
-Please note that the editor is not optimized for mobile devices.
+Check out the [fullscreen editor demo][particles-full] to play around and design unique emitters.
+(The editor is not optimized for mobile devices.)

-Please note that the editor differs slightly from the released code.
-This is partly for ease of use with the dat-gui controller.
+The editor also differs slightly from the released code.
+This is for ease of use with the dat-gui&nbsp;controller.

 ### Dependencies ###
-I've written the included example with [Pollock.js][pollock-mf] ([GitHub][pollock-gh]) but it could easily be modified not to be.
-Feel free to contact me on [twitter][twitter-mf] if you'd like to use this project without Pollock.js, and have questions.
+I've written the included example with [Pollock.js][pollock-mf] ([GitHub][pollock-gh]) but it could easily be modified not to.
+Feel free to contact me on [twitter][twitter-mf] if you'd like to use this project without Pollock.js, and have questions on how to do&nbsp;so.

-Canvas-Particles also uses [Vector2D.js][vector-gh], a simple 2D vector class.
+Canvas-Particles also uses [Vector2D.js][vector-gh], a simple 2D vector&nbsp;class.

 ### Download ###
 You can download it, tell me about bugs, or make a feature request at the [GitHub repo][particles-gh].